aukkawut/aukkawut.github.io/index.md

 # Classworks

 You can request access to my transcript here (please write the reason on the file access request form in Google Drive): [transcript](https://drive.google.com/file/d/1QFtNj0P_saYPMKOpirSKF-Y73Utt-lak/view?usp=sharing).
-Notable classes worth mentioning are listed here (by their description rather than their names).
+Notable classes are listed here (by their description rather than names).

   *  CS: Swarm Intelligence, Natural Language Processing, Reinforcement Learning, Machine Learning, Database Management Systems
   *  Math/Stats: Statistical Inferences and Probability, Statistical Learning, Optimization for Deep Learning, Causal Inference, Multivariate Analysis, Bayesian Statistics, Stochastic Processes
-  *  Biomedical related: Computational Neuroscience, Mental Health
+  *  Biomedical related: Computational Neuroscience, Clinical Psychology and Mental Health
-  *  Business: Advanced Prescriptive Analytics, Machine Learning in Business
+  *  Business: Prescriptive Analytics, Machine Learning in Business, Operation Research

 ## Learning Philosophy

 What I value the most is to understand the concept.
 I don't care whether I will get an F or not.
 What I care about is I tried, and I understood the concept.
-I have pushed myself a lot during my freshman and sophomore years to study graduate-level courses to deeply understand the concept while making a good foundation for further study when the concept shows up again.
+I pushed myself a lot during my freshman and sophomore years to study graduate-level courses to deeply understand the concept while making a good foundation for further study when the concept shows up again.
 It is hard, and I risk my GPA for it, but I don't care about my GPA.
 What is worth more is the understanding.

 # Presentations and Projects